Mac Mini: G4 polycarbonate (2005)

-The machine uses 333 MHz DDR SDRAM and has one desktop-sized DIMM slot for RAM, allowing a maximum of 1 gigabyte (GB) of memory, a relatively small amount that often forced the system to page against the hard drive, slowing operation considerably.
-The Mac Mini G4 uses a single 2.5-inch Ultra ATA/100 hard drive that offers a maximum transfer rate of 100 megabytes per second (MB/s).
+The machine uses 333 MHz DDR SDRAM and has one desktop-sized DIMM slot for RAM, allowing a maximum of 1 gigabyte (GB) of memory, a relatively small amount.
+Because of the small amount of memory, the system often had to page against the hard drive, slowing operation considerably.
+The 2005 Mac Mini uses a single 2.5-inch Ultra ATA/100 hard drive that offers a maximum transfer rate of 100 megabytes per second (MB/s).
 It is not possible to open the sealed enclosure to upgrade the hard drive without possibly voiding the warranty of the system.
-The Mac Mini G4 also contains a second ATA cable that connects to the optical drive.
+The 2005 Mac Mini also contains a second ATA cable that connects to the optical drive.
 A Combo drive was included as standard while a SuperDrive that could write to DVDs was also an option.

-The Mac Mini G4 has two USB 2.0 ports and one FireWire 400 port.
+The 2005 Mac Mini has two USB 2.0 ports and one FireWire 400 port.
 Networking is supported with 10/100 Ethernet and a 56k V.92 modem, while 802.11b/g Wi-Fi and Bluetooth were additional, build-to-order options.
 External displays are supported via a DVI port, and adapters for VGA, S-Video, and composite video output were available.
-The system contains a built-in speaker and an 1/8-inch stereo mini jack for analog sound output.
+The system contains a built-in speaker and an eighth-inch stereo mini jack for analog sound output.
 The new Wi-Fi card no longer used an MMCX-Female connector for the antenna, as do prior models, but rather a proprietary Apple one.

-The Mac Mini G4 was initially supplied with Mac OS X 10.3, then later with Mac OS X 10.4, and can run Mac OS 9 applications, as long as a bootable copy of the OS 9 system folder is installed from which to run the Classic environment (although the Mac Mini G4 cannot natively boot to Mac OS 9).
+The original Mac Mini was initially supplied with Mac OS X 10.3, then later with Mac OS X 10.4, and can run Mac OS 9 applications, as long as a bootable copy of the OS 9 system folder is installed from which to run the Classic environment (although the 2005 Mac Mini cannot natively boot to Mac OS 9).
 As of Mac OS X 10.5, the ability to run the Classic environment was removed.
-Later, Mac OS 9 was able to run on the Mac Mini G4 through an unofficial patcher, though this was not supported by Apple.
+Later, Mac OS 9 was able to run on the 2005 Mac Mini through an unofficial patcher, though this was not supported by Apple.
 It is compatible with operating systems designed for the PowerPC architecture.
 Users can install the AmigaOS-compatible MorphOS, OpenBSD, and Linux distributions such as Debian and Ubuntu.

 Technical specifications

 The serial number and specifications sticker on the underside of the latest revision do not carry the actual specs of the upgrade.
 For example, on a 1.5 GHz model, 1.42 GHz is listed.
 The product packaging also did not reflect the upgrade.
-Apple did not revise the official specifications on their web site.
+Apple did not revise the official specifications on their website.